-- 415-3 THE MIDDLE SCHOOL LEARNER.
+415-3 THE MIDDLE SCHOOL LEARNER.
 Addresses characteristics of young adolescent learners and implications for instruction.
 Meets Illinois requirements for middle school endorsement, and is designed for pre-service or in-service teachers.
-Prerequisites: EDUC 305; EPFR 380; 381, or graduate standing. - 451-3 GENDER AND EDUCATION.
-Policies and practices related to sex-role stereotyping, teacher expectations and gender, curricular bias, discrimination, personnel policies, strategies for change. - 501-3 RESEARCH METHODS.
+Prerequisites: EDUC 305; EPFR 380; 381, or graduate standing.

+451-3 GENDER AND EDUCATION.
+Policies and practices related to sex-role stereotyping, teacher expectations and gender, curricular bias, discrimination, personnel policies, strategies for change.

+501-3 RESEARCH METHODS.
 Analysis of educational research methods.
-Focus on conceptual, methodological and practical issues addressing both quantitative and qualitative methodologies as related to current educational issues. - 510-3 THE SCHOOL AND THE URBAN COMMUNITY.
+Focus on conceptual, methodological and practical issues addressing both quantitative and qualitative methodologies as related to current educational issues.

+502-3 QUALITATIVE INQUIRY IN EDUCATION.
+Qualitative research methods and action research for answering educational questions.
+Also includes selected quantitative concepts including correlation and test score interpretation.

+510-3 THE SCHOOL AND THE URBAN COMMUNITY.
 Crises and conflicts in education in urban areas; social stratification which has accompanied development of massive urban areas and schools.
-Prerequisite: consent of instructor. - 515-3 ISSUES IN LEARNING THEORY.
+Prerequisite: consent of instructor.

+515-3 ISSUES IN LEARNING THEORY.
 Educational implications arising from major theoretical perspectives on learning.
-Course will take an in-depth look at selected topics in the field. - 520-3 ANALYSIS OF EDUCATIONAL ISSUES: PHILOSOPHICAL-HISTORICAL FOUNDATIONS.
+Course will take an in-depth look at selected topics in the field.

+520-3 ANALYSIS OF EDUCATIONAL ISSUES: PHILOSOPHICAL-HISTORICAL FOUNDATIONS.
 Selected educational problems and issues.
+Philosophic-historic perspective.

-Philosophic-historic perspective. - 521-3 ANALYSIS OF EDUCATIONAL ISSUES: SOCIO-CULTURAL FOUNDATIONS.
+521-3 ANALYSIS OF EDUCATIONAL ISSUES: SOCIO-CULTURAL FOUNDATIONS.
 Selected educational problems and issues.
+Socio-cultural perspectives.

-Socio-cultural perspectives. - 525-3 COMPARATIVE EDUCATION.
+525-3 COMPARATIVE EDUCATION.
 Cross-cultural analysis of educational dynamics and systems in their social and historical contexts.
 Emphasis on comparative methodology.

-- 563-2 to 3 SELECTED TOPICS IN FOUNDATIONS OF EDUCATION.
+563-2 to 3 SELECTED TOPICS IN FOUNDATIONS OF EDUCATION.
 Contemporary educational issues or problems from perspectives grounded in social theory or political and social philosophy.
-May be repeated to a maximum of 6 hours provided no topic is repeated. - 575a-e-3 INDIVIDUAL RESEARCH.
+May be repeated to a maximum of 6 hours provided no topic is repeated.

+575a-e-3 INDIVIDUAL RESEARCH.
 Research under supervision of graduate faculty member in: (a) Philosophy of education; (b) History of education; (c) Intercultural-comparative education; (d) Sociology of education; (e) Education and politics.
 Maximum credit accumulation for any combination of 575 a-e is 6 hours provided no topic is repeated.
 Prerequisite: consent of instructor and adviser.